rorist/android-reverse/presentation.md

 ## Example 2

 * Decompile to smali
-* Print the key somewhere, using this debug code
+* Print the key somewhere, using this debug code (you also have to modify the .locals directive to match the number of local register accessible in the method

 ```
-const/4 v0, 0x0
+const-string v0, "KEY"
 const-string v1, "TEST"
 invoke-static {v0, v1}, Landroid/util/Log;
     ->e(Ljava/lang/String;Ljava/lang/String;)I